Chart | Homepage | Notations | Please Note: Only those links — words and numbers –highlighted in yellow are active.

 • 1.602×10−19 C The elementary charge, e, i.e. the negative charge on a single electron or the positive charge on a single proton

 The Fabric of the Universe.
 These measurements, we postulate, are within a nexus of transformation.
 Here the fabric of the universe is set by many formulas, equations, ratios, and numbers; it is all being woven as a fabric.
 This nexus should probably include activity and functions within pi (π) within the most simple definitions of the radius of the circle as well as a first group of notations, probably three or more notations (steps or layers), but less than 20.

 • If we assume a pre-Planck Length and pre-Planck Time, are these values within the transformation nexus between the finite and infinite?

 • Could these be earliest possible measurements of the movements of the radii and diameters of circles and spheres?

 More Research Projects.
 Even today, support for the Planck base units is far from unanimous.
 Among our many research projects, a study will focus on those who are not ready to recognize that these Planck units are in any way fundamental units for science.

-Studying and interpreting Max Planck’s 1899 logic to extract each of these base units is also part of our ever-so-slowly emerging secondary school program called Big Board-little universe and the programs of this website, our Quiet Expansion and our Simple, Mathematically-Integrated Chart Of Our Universe.
+Studying and interpreting Max Planck’s 1899 logic to extract each of these base units is also part of our ever-so-slowly emerging secondary school program called Big Board-little universe (a STEM project) and the programs of this website, our Quiet Expansion and our Simple, Mathematically-Integrated Chart Of Our Universe.
 Planck’s logic to select each facet of reality, define each quantitatively, and to define their relations, equivalencies, and ratios will be examined.

 Formulas / Ratios: